AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 ### Bachelor's Mental Illness History

 I studied my Computer Science With Artificial Intelligence in University Of Nottingham Malaysia (UNM), where the school is located in Selangor, Malaysia.
 It has three-years worth of study with 2 semesters per year.
-Enrolled around 2020.
+I had enrolled to this university around 2020.

 I was aware of the counselling services here, but I expected nothing productive would come out from here due to my A-levels counselor experience.
 I regretted this so much because in later years, they had an actual psychologist during my initial years of study before the psychologist left prior I went to the university counselor's for the first time in my third year.